tlswg/dtls13-spec/draft-rescorla-tls-rfc9147bis.md

 --- abstract

-This document specifies Version 1.3 of the Datagram Transport Layer Security (DTLS) protocol.
+This document specifies version 1.3 of the Datagram Transport Layer Security (DTLS) protocol.
 DTLS 1.3 allows client/server applications to communicate over the Internet in a way that is designed to prevent eavesdropping, tampering, and message forgery.